3 Compassionate Careers For Empathetic People

 This world has no shortage of stresses and worries for a lot of people, and it’s very easy to become downcast when you watch the news, read a few articles online, or open your social media feeds on a regular basis.

-If you’re one of the compassionate people who wants things to go a little better, then here are some careers that can work for you.
+If you’re one of the compassionate people who want things to go a little better, then here are some careers that can work for you.

 It doesn’t really matter what your views are on the people living their lives behind bars, whether you think they’re where they should be or not.
 The truth of the matter is that when they come out of there, it’s better if they’re in a position, mentally, to handle it.
 If they’re not soured on humanity, and of a mind that is likely to end up right back in there.
 As a correctional officer, you can present a positive face to people, encourage them to rehabilitate and invest in their own lives, and perhaps persuade them to help others once they’re on the other side of those walls.